 - Turn off the driver power supply in the event of a power failure.
-Otherwise, the motor may suddenly start when the power is restored, causing injury or damage to equipment. - Do not remove the motor excitation during operation.
+Otherwise, the motor may suddenly start when the power is restored, causing injury or damage to equipment. - Take safety measures to protect against a momentary voltage drop.
+Failure to do so may cause the motor to stop or reduce the holding force or rotational torque, resulting in injury or damage to equipment. - Do not remove the motor excitation during operation.
 Doing so may cause the motor to stop and lose the holding force, resulting in injury or damage to equipment.